frenetic-lang/tutorials/NetKATRouting/index.md

 >>
 ~~~

-Save this in a file called `Routing.ml` and save it in the `netkat-tutorial-workspace` folder.
+Save this in a file called `Routing.ml` and save it in the `netkat-tutorial-solutions` folder.

 #### Testing

 Compile and start the controller:

 ~~~
-$ netkat-build Routing.d.byte
+$ ./netkat-build Routing
 $ ./Routing.d.byte
 ~~~